n0t0/py-regiment/exercises/Functions_Problems.md

 ### Exercise 1

-Python provides a built-in function called len that returns the length of a string, so the value of len('allen') is 5.
-Write a function named right_justify that takes a string named s as a parameter and prints the string with enough leading spaces so that the last letter of the string is in column 70 of the display.
+Python provides a built-in function called _len_ that returns the length of a string, so the value of _len('peter')_ is 5.
+Write a function named _right_justify_ that takes a string named s as a parameter and prints the string with enough leading spaces so that the last letter of the string is in column 70 of the display.